chastitywhiterose/Chastity-Code-Cookbook/Chastity-Code-Cookbook.md

 Perhaps it could be said that once you have written a program, what you do with it is even more important.
 For most of my life, I never considered the concept of copyright or ownership of the toy programs I wrote.
 I figured that unless I made a great game or operating system that I would not need to consider writing the terms and conditions about what people can or should do with my work.

 And even now, I don't think my programs have enough of an impact for anyone to care about software licenses.
-However, I have found some software licenses that are compatible with what my personal philosophy is for how software should be shared and distributed.
+However, I have found some software licenses that are compatible with my personal philosophy for how software should be shared and distributed.

 Generally, I only recommend software that is considered "Free Software" by the definitions of the [Free Software Foundation](https://fsf.org/).